doc-metrix/generator-doc-metrix-node/README.md

 This module is a [Yeoman](http://yeoman.io) generator for [doc-metrix](https://github.com/doc-metrix) Node.js modules.

-Note: this generator is tailored for providing an API to JSON specifications.
+Note: this generator is tailored for providing an API to JSON documentation.
 For other utilities, you will need to remove the boilerplate code in the library, text, and example files.

 ## Getting Started